MathEXLab/PySPOD/README.md

 ## How do I install the library?

-If you want to download and install the latest version from `main`;
+If you want to download and install the latest version from `main`:
 - download the library
 - from the top directory of PySPOD, type